 No units in the Fund have been issued to the responsible entity during the year.
-Refer note 15(d) for details of units issued to Directors and their related parties.
+Refer note 15(d) for details of units held by Directors, their related parties, and associates of the responsible entity.

 Indemnifying officers or auditors

 No indemnities have been given during or since the end of the financial year, for any person who is or has been an officer or auditor of the Fund.
 No insurance premiums have been paid for out of the assets of the Fund in regards to insurance provided to the responsible entity or the auditors of the Fund.